jgresl/trump-bot/README.md

 Since this is an intermediate optimization step, it does not have a direct impact on the chatbot output but rather the performance.
 Check out [http://209.121.94.31:5000/](http://209.121.94.31:5000/) to experience the performance of TrumpBot yourself!

 ### Synonym Mapping
 The final step of input pre-processing is generating a list of synonyms from user input.
 This uses Parts of Speech and spellchecking to optimize performance and give the highest quality responses as consistently as possible.
-Each noun and verb and checked against a dictionary and any matched synonyms are added to the list of comparison words for the response mapping algorithm.
+Each noun and verb is checked against a dictionary and any matched synonyms are added to the list of comparison words for the response mapping algorithm.
 #### Demonstration
 ![INSERT IMAGE HERE]()